sesauoa/sesa.org.nz/readme.md

 1. Go to `src/constants/form.tsx`
 2. Replace the `iframe src` with the new link to the Google Form sign up form.

-### Updating the statistics:
+### Updating the club statistics:

-1. Go to `src/update-annually/statistics.tsx`
+1. Go to `src/update-annually/clubStatistics.tsx`
-2. Update the statistics with the new numbers for the year.
+2. Update the club statistics with the new numbers for the year.

 ### Updating the images header slideshow: